sir21/employee-project/README.md

 ## Testing

-make sure you have installed all the node_modules using `npm i` command
+Make sure you have installed all the node_modules using `npm i` command.
+Remove `database.sqlite` file before you start executing backend test cases.
+Need to be Removed before each test run as well.
+(I have not added clearing code or script to this).

 ### employee-api